wireapp/wire-server/docs/src/how-to/install/team-feature-settings.md

 Note that the lock status is required but has no effect, as it is currently not supported for team admins to enable or disable `sndFactorPasswordChallenge`.
 We recommend to set the lock status to `locked`.

+Currently the 2nd factor password challenge if enabled has no effect for SSO users.

 ## Rate limiting of code generation requests

 The default delay between code generation requests is 5 minutes.
 This setting can be overridden in the Helm charts: